Programs & Services

 This program is subsidized by the Ontario Victim and Vulnerable Persons Division, Ministry of the Attorney General.

-New Directions is a 12 week group counselling program that helps individuals take responsibility for and change behaviour that has been hurtful, disrespectful, controlling, or abusive to a current or former spouse or intimate partner.
+New Directions is a 12 week group counselling program that helps individuals who have been ordered by the courts for domestic related criminal charges.
+The goal of the program is to help people take responsibility for and change behaviour that has been hurtful, disrespectful, controlling, or abusive to a current or former spouse or intimate partner.

 Who Attends New Directions?

 New Directions offers services, in both official languages, to adults (18 years of age and over).
 Clients can be referred to the Program in two ways: